Thursday, October 29, 2009

 Conventional farming overseas is even worse than in the U.S. since farmers can get away with more with relaxed environmental laws.
 In many countries, conventional farming is destroying the rainforest and causing the demise of plants and animals for the sake of one single kind of "cash" crop ki.
 Forests are plowed to make way for planting, soil is eroded, chemicals and poisons enter our water systems, animals lose their homes, toxins enter the delicate ecosystem.

-conventional farming uses more fossil fuels.
+And talk about doing our part to help curb global warming, conventional farming uses more fossil fuels.
 Fossil fuels are used to create pesticides and chemicals.
 They are used to transport them to the farm.
 Micro-organisms that would otherwise hold carbon are killed releasing carbons into the atmosphere.
 Once the soil is depleted of micro-organisms, the soil must be enriched with chemical fertilizers which again take fossil fuels in creation and transportation.
 Conventional farms are more automated and use more fossil fuels generally.
 They have an over-abundance of manure since they are not using that so that is another issue which must be removed with fossil fuels.
 Organic farming uses up to 60% less fossil fuel per unit of food.

 What is Biodynamic?
 Biodynamic Demeter supervised farming meets all organic standards and takes them even further.
 This system was created in ancient times to create healthful soil to withstand the test of time.
 Biodynamic farming takes even more time and money and therefore things cost more, but what it gives us is a true harmony with our land.
 It works with the plants, animals, and the environment to promote healthy soil and healthy plants.